 Important Dates

-For the 2024 Three Minute Thesis event, participants must complete an application form and upload their presentation slides to register.
+For the 2025 Three Minute Thesis event, participants must complete an application form and share a Kaltura recording of their 3MT presentation (see below for specific instructions).
+8 Finalists will be selected from these recordings to present at the LIVE Final Event.

-February 2, 2024, 5 p.m.
-ET: Deadline for participants to complete the application form and upload the presentation slide.
+January 31st, 2025, 5 p.m.
+ET: Deadline for participants to complete the application form and share a link to their Kaltura recording.

 Use #Hoosier3MT to follow IUB’s 3MT competition on social media.